fpsthirty/poe2-lootfilter/README.md

 ### show/hide rules for armors in the different area levels:
 > [!NOTE]
-> - double values in the lines for Shields indicate the difference in display depending on selected profile: summoner / caster;
+> - double values in the lines for Shields indicate the difference in display depending on selected profile: summoner / mage;
 > - some item bases you've never seen, but information about them is in the game.

 > [!NOTE]